 - People who rate you between 1-6 are your Detractors.
 They are highly disengaged and are likely to complain about the company.

 How to execute Drivers of Employee Engagement?

-Finally, it is vital to grow your business in the right direction, for which you need to develop your human resources.
-The reason is crystal clear: without a dedicated workforce, an organization cannot achieve its goals.
+It is vital to growing your business in the right direction, for which you must develop your human resources.
+The reason is crystal clear: an organization cannot achieve its goals without a dedicated workforce.
 The best organizations know the importance of an engaged workforce and vouch for it.
 Empowering your workforce with the right tools and technology will pave the road to success.

 Many companies widely use QuestionPro Workforce to see the performance of their employee experience (EX) processes.
-Sign up and begin measuring workforce engagement, employee productivity, staff experience, etc.
+Book a demo to measure workforce engagement, employee productivity, staff experience, etc.